johnbfox/phish-maps/README.md

 of the united states.

 ## Data
-The data used for this project was scraped from the [phish.net] (https://www.phish.net) and the Mockingbird Foundation via python scripts.
+The data used for this project was scraped from the [phish.net] (https://www.phish.net) api and the Mockingbird Foundation via python scripts.
 Once the data collected a NodeJs API withexpress was built to perform the data accumulation logic.
 As per their api terms of use, thatprocess will remain undisclosed.